-Do not fly a model aircraft weighing more than 4 pounds directly over an unprotected person other than yourself.
+Overflight of People – Do not fly a model aircraft weighing more than 4 pounds directly over an unprotected person other than yourself.
 For model aircraft that weigh 4 pounds or less, do not fly directly over unprotected people who have not expressly consented to the overflight.

-Autonomous or self-piloting flight modes should only be engaged if there is an override ability.
+Autonomous Flight Modes – Autonomous or self-piloting flight modes should only be engaged if there is an override ability.
 When using such modes in a location where there may be manned air traffic, you or an assistant must always maintain the ability to engage the override and resume direct control of the model aircraft.

-Only fly your model aircraft at night if the model aircraft is equipped with lights sufficient for you to see the orientation and flight direction of the model aircraft.
+Night Operations – Only fly your model aircraft at night if the model aircraft is equipped with lights sufficient for you to see the orientation and flight direction of the model aircraft.